kylel2672/FPDraft/AI/conclusion.md

-# What should we do ?
+# What should we take from this?